-South Sound 911’s two law enforcement communications centers are currently staffed by approximately 130 full-time, highly-trained professionals who collectively work to support the answering of over 920,000 calls annually and the dispatching of officers from 19 law enforcement agencies, 24 hours a day, seven days a week.
+South Sound 911’s law enforcement communications center is staffed by approximately 130 full-time, highly-trained professionals who collectively work to support the answering of over 920,000 calls annually and the dispatching of officers from 19 law enforcement agencies, 24 hours a day, seven days a week.

-When you call a law enforcement communications center, a communication officer (CO) or communication support officer (CSO) answers your call; a CO answers incoming emergency 911 calls, while a CSO handles non-emergency calls.
+When you call 911, a communication officer (CO) or communication support officer (CSO) answers your call at the law enforcement communications center; a CO answers incoming emergency 911 calls, while a CSO handles non-emergency calls.
 While you are on the line with the CO or CSO, that call taker relays relevant information to a dispatcher who communicates with officers in the field.
-The dispatcher provides officers with information they need to respond to your call for assistance.
+Dispatchers provide officers with information they need to respond to your call for assistance.

 From the call to the response, it is a well-oiled and modern system utilizing computer-aided dispatch (CAD) to facilitate communications between the CO or CSO, dispatcher, and law enforcement, as well as VHF, 700 MHz and 800 MHz radio.

 South Sound 911's Law Enforcement Communications Center is located in Tacoma and serves all of Pierce County.

 For a list of the 19 law enforcement partner agencies served by South Sound 911, please visit the Links & Resources page.